-Water the plants at the time when you get assured that after that, the plants will get sufficient light, preferably more than 5 hours.
+Water the plants when you are assured that after that, the plants will get sufficient light, preferably more than 5 hours.
 Of course, this is irrespective of whether the light is natural or artificial.

-Trim the fan leaves to ensure there is continuous airflow between the leaves and the buds.
+Trim the fan leaves to ensure continuous airflow between the leaves and the buds.
 Aeration helps in keeping skyrocketed humidity levels at bay.

 Use apple cider vinegar for powdery mildew on cannabis plants